esa/pykep/doc/sphinx/examples/ex9.rst

 This example demonstrates the use of the :class:`pykep.trajopt.indirect_pt2pl` which represents, in cartesian coordinates, the TPBVP problem resulting from applying Pontryagin maximum principle to the dynamics of a mass varying spacecraft.
 The starting conditions are fixed and were obtained running a direct method first (see previous example).
-The end condition is a Mars randezvous.
-Since the corresponding transversality condition (free time, Mars randezvous) is tricky to write for a generic :class:`pykep.planet._base`, we hybridize the indirect method with a direct approach.
+The end condition is a Mars rendezvous.
+Since the corresponding transversality condition (free time, Mars rendezvous) is tricky to write for a generic :class:`pykep.planet._base`, we hybridize the indirect method with a direct approach.
 We ignore the transversality conditions when computing the Pontryagin leg, but we add as criteria the optimization of the final mass to be passed directly to the solver.